pi-module/media/README.md

 Media Helper, we have to cast the output to String, with echo function or caster as follow :
 <?php $shareImage = (string) Pi::api('doc','media')->getSingleLinkUrl($story['main_image'])->thumb(800, 600); ?>
 <?php Pi::api('doc','media')->getSingleLinkUrl($story['main_image'])->thumb(800, 600); ?>

+If not casted, some problems may occur as :
+- Performances
+- Duplciate instance of the same helper / sames parameters (with, height, quality...)